yugabyte/yb-redis-py/README.rst

     >>> p.get_message()
     {'channel': 'my-*', 'data': 0L, 'pattern': None, 'type': 'punsubscribe'}

-redis-py also allows you to register callback functions to handle published messages.
+yedis/redis-py also allows you to register callback functions to handle published messages.
 Message handlers take a single argument, the message, which is a dictionary just like the examples above.
 To subscribe to a channel or pattern with a message handler, pass the channel or pattern name as a keyword argument